Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Numerical Method

 \subsection{Radiation feedback from the sink particle}

 The radiation force can be exerted in principle by the two sources of radiation in our simulations.
 Firstly, the internally-generated radiation by the nuclear burning, e.g., within the SMS, which is limited by the Eddington luminosity (section\,\ref{sec:rays}).
-This radiation is peaked in the infrared and hence we ignore it, as its contribution to the ionizing radiation is negligible.
-Secondly, the luminosity is generated by the accretion flow onto the sink particle.
+Secondly, the luminosity is generated by the accretion flows onto the sink particle.
 Below, we describe the way the emerging luminosity is calculated for this case.
 While the nuclear burning is expected to be steady, the inflow rate toward the sink particle and the associated luminosity are expected to be bursty.

-In direct collapse, the mass inflow rate, $\dot{M}_{\rm acc}\sim v_{\rm ff}^3/G$, is determined on the scale of virial radius of the parent DM halo, where $v_{\rm ff}$ is the free-fall velocity.
-On these large scales, the angular momentum in the gas is very low and cannot affect the collapse, but on sub-pc scales it can become important, depending on the efficiency of the gravitational torques acting on the gas \citep{begelman09,choi13}.
+In direct collapse, the mass inflow rate, $\dot{M}_{\rm acc}\sim v_{\rm ff}^3/G$, is determined on the scale of the virial radius of the parent DM halo, where $v_{\rm ff}$ is the free-fall velocity.
+On these large scales, the angular momentum in the gas is very low and cannot affect the collapse, but on sub-pc scales, it can become important, depending on the efficiency of the gravitational torques acting on the gas \citep{begelman09,choi13}.
 On smaller scales, the inflow is separated into quasi-spherical accretion and disk accretion.

-The fate of the large-scale infall on sub-pc scales can be two-fold: some of the material is accumulated outside the sink as an accretion disk, while some of the inflow will be converted into outflow, $\dot M_{\rm out}$, namely,
+The fate of the large-scale infall on sub-pc scales can be two-fold: some of the material is accumulated outside the sink as an accretion disk, while some of the inflow will be converted into the outflow, $\dot M_{\rm out}$, namely,

-In our simulations, the inflow rate $\dot{M}_{\rm acc}$ can exceed substantially the sink Eddington accretion rate.
-Using the sink particle growth rate, $\dot{M}_{\rm sink}$, we calculate the emerging accretion luminosity as \citep[e.g.,][]{watarai00,watarai01,mineshige00,du15}
+In our simulations, the inflow rate $\dot{M}_{\rm acc}$ can exceed the Eddington accretion rate by a factor of a few.
+Using the sink particle growth rate, $\dot{M}_{\rm sink}$, we calculate the emerging accretion luminosity as originally suggested by \citet{shakura73} and implemented with various small modifications thereafter \citep[e.g.,][]{watarai00,watarai01,mineshige00,du15}: